Unable to open your database just because it is showing “File Already In Use Error” each time when you try to open it?

 Some Extra Fixes To Solve Access Could Not Use File Already In Use Error:

-- Secondly, if you are using a security enhanced Access database, you must make sure that the users who have opened the database also have read/write permission on the folder that contain the workgroup information (.mdw) file.
+- Secondly, if you are using a security-enhanced Access database, you must make sure that the users who have opened the database also have read/write permission on the folder that contains the workgroup information (.mdw) file.

 - The error occurs if another user has opened up the database exclusively and you try to open it.
 Chances are also that user opened the database in exclusive mode or made some modifications such as editing modules, which put the database in exclusive mode. so you need to change it to shared mode.

-However that may not be the case.
-This error can also encounter even if the other user has database opened without opening it exclusively.
+However, that may not be the case.
+This error can also encounter even if the other user has a database opened without opening it exclusively.
 So, why this time also getting the same error.
-Here is the answer for you….
+Here is the answer for you…

 What If The Other User Isn’t Opening it Exclusively?